 U.S. citizens are entitled to assemble together and to speak their minds freely.
-PC 602.1 sets some limits on assemblies in public.
+However, PC 602.1 sets some limits on assemblies in public.
 This law states that you may be charged with interfering or obstructing a public business establishment if you obstruct or intimidate business people or obstruct or intimidate customers

 Charges Related to PC 602.1 in Los Angeles

 Individuals can face several other criminal charges that are similar to PC 602.1.
 Depending on your circumstances, you could also find yourself charged with:

 - California Penal Code Section 408: Unlawful Assembly

 - California Penal Code Section 601: Aggravated Trespassing

 Trespassing is considered a property crime that can be charged as a misdemeanor or a felony.
 Individuals accused of interfering with a business may be charged with trespassing in addition to interfering or obstructing a public business establishment.

 Penalties for Interfering or Obstructing a Public Business Establishment

 Individuals can face a number of harsh legal repercussions if they are convicted under PC 602.1.
 Interfering or obstructing a public business establishment is treated as a misdemeanor by the court system and can lead to penalties including up to 90 days of jail time and fines of up to $400.